Patient Care Services

-The National Program Office of Sterile Processing (NPOSP) pursues the most current technical knowledge to provide guidance and education on all issues related to Reusable Medical Equipment to strive for consistent achievement and continuous improvement in support of safe care of Veterans.
+The Office of Sterile Processing (OSP) pursues the most current technical knowledge to provide guidance and education on all issues related to Reusable Medical Equipment to strive for consistent achievement and continuous improvement in support of safe care of Veterans.

-National Program Office of Sterile Processing (NPOSP) - What We Do
+The Office of Sterile Processing (OSP) - What We Do

 OSP provides oversight and guidance aimed at improvement of practices related to the management of reusable medical equipment in VHA, driven through routine multi-level, interdisciplinary collaboration in the delivery of care to Veterans.
 Systematic improvements are achieved through, but not limited, to consultative relationships, education, and evaluation of opportunities for improvement in advance of adverse events.

 OSP continues to develop a national quality management system, using standardized dashboards, to determine process improvement strategies, as well as to evaluate and correct global vulnerabilities.
 In the last year, a consolidated inspection management platform called Sterile Process Accountability Tool (SPAT) was developed.
 This application allows for a simple, easy to use, process for oversight entities at multiple levels to establish and execute consistent, standardized inspections within the facility RME management program, down to the using service line.
 The application provides an automated means of documenting findings, analyzing data, to be used in developing sustainable, corrective action plans.